finite-element/finite-element-course/doc/source/2_finite_elements.rst

 A core operation in the finite element method is integrating expressions involving functions in finite element spaces.
 This is usually accomplished using :doc:`numerical quadrature
-<quadrature>`.
+<1_quadrature>`.
 This means that we need to be able to evaluate the
 basis functions at a set of quadrature points.
 The operation of evaluating a set of basis functions at a set of points is called *tabulation*.